asdine/madame/docs/_build/html/_sources/tutorial.txt

 Change ``<IP>`` and ``<PORT>`` by the actual ip address and port of the server where MongoDB is installed.

-3 - The Database Schema
+Step 3 - The Database Schema
 -----------------------
 Now, we need to describe our data.